ZhihanLee/PPO-based-Eco-Driving-for-Prius/README.md

 This is the environment code for the paper

-Learning-based Eco-driving Strategy Design for Connected Power-split Hybrid Electric Vehicles at signalized corridors
+Learning-based Eco-driving Strategy Design for Connected Power-split Hybrid Electric Vehicles at Signalized Corridors

 which is accpeted by 2022 IEEE INTELLIGENT VEHICLES SYMPOSIUM